makersquare/lab-boxen/README.md

   * also sign in to a Chrome account so we can sync bookmarks/apps
 * `bundle config --global path vendor/bundle` - again, don't know why
 * try out reddit-on-rails
+* Load postgress app and ensure it boots on startup.
+* Add the license key for Rubymine.
+* Install Dash from App store.
+Add to Dock (right of iTerm).

 * **Log out of GitHub**
 * **Switch to qwerty**